cookaa/newFinalWebsite/src/pages/products/index.md

       have been eating chocolate all my life.
   - author: Philipp Trommler
     quote: >-
       Cook's Chocolate is the place to go if you want the best quality chocolate.
 I love their toppings and options!
-Throw it into anything!
 full_image: /img/widecakes.jpg
 pricing:
   heading: Monthly subscriptions